prpole/dissertation/chapter2/main.md

 better farming methods a second time. [...]
-When one Portuguese has found a better method of doing something worth while, you may depend upon it that the others of his blood will have it in short order and that it will run through the whole settlement."[ November 18, 10] In the earlier article on Dalmatian farmers, in a section entitled "Hereditary Apple Experts," Crissey opines that "Insight into fruit-handling is almost a fixed racial trait.
-It belongs to their race as definitely as do their dark eyes and swarthy skin."[October 10, 20] These statements, and the innumerable others like it throughout London's files, go beyond recognition that farmers from different countries will have learned different agricultural traditions, some more effective than others in the California climate---though this more reasonable perspective is also well represented in the articles.
+When one Portuguese has found a better method of doing something worth while, you may depend upon it that the others of his blood will have it in short order and that it will run through the whole settlement."<!--[ November 18, 10]--> In the earlier article on Dalmatian farmers, in a section entitled "Hereditary Apple Experts," Crissey opines that "Insight into fruit-handling is almost a fixed racial trait.
+It belongs to their race as definitely as do their dark eyes and swarthy skin."<!--[October 10, 20]--> These statements, and the innumerable others like them throughout London's files, go beyond recognition that farmers from different countries will have learned different agricultural traditions, some more effective than others in the California climate---though this more reasonable perspective is also well represented in the file.
 Rather, they suggest that success in agriculture is "fixed" and inborn, *literally* hereditary rather than learned.
-And although the tone and content of these articles is largely admiring and takes spreading agricultural techniques as its explicit aim, racialization of these traits takes on a more sinister sheen in the light of Anglo-American farmers who feel that they are unable to compete with "aliens" whom they believe are buying up all the productive land.
+And although the tone and content of these articles is largely admiring and takes spreading agricultural techniques as its explicit aim, racialization of these traits takes on a more sinister sheen in the light of Anglo-American farmers who feel that they are unable to compete with "aliens" who they believe are buying up all the productive land.

 That London adopted this racialized view of agricultural competition is